ThKrypt/QualCoder/13-Other-information.md

 ## General:

-* Make Qualcoder work for text/image coding if VLC is not installed.

 * Multi-language support - review of existing translations needed

-* Maybe import RIS bibliography data for files.

 * Improve REFI-QDA open standard for import and export to other software.
 Codebook import and export seems OK.
 Project import and export seems OK but I would still say it is experimental.
 To review: A/V coded segments, AV sync-points.

 #  About the author

 Hello, I have many interests including computer programming and research.
-I completed a PhD in 2014.
-When doing my PhD I used R as the statistics program of choice.
-This is where my interest in qualitative data analysis and the use of RQDA came from, which ultimately led to this project.

-Originally when doing my PhD I analysed qualitative survey data via a thematic approach using RQDA.
-I then thought this could be reproduced in Python, so I wrote an earlier version called PyQDA which worked OK at the time.

 I thought I would share QualCoder in the hope that it may help others.
 Software bugs are possible and functionality could be further extended.
 I also generally work on Linux machines, and sometimes Windows, so this software probably needs further tweaking for best use on Windows.
 I work on the programming for this in my spare time, it is not my full time job for me.